OSQUAREG/Student-Management-API/README.md

 * Multiple Course Registration for Students
 * Teacher Creation
 * Teacher Assignment to Courses
-* Multiple Student/Course Scoring and Grading (using the 4.0 Grading System).
+* Multiple Student/Course Scoring and Grading
+* Functionality to calculate GPA using the 4.0 Grading System.

 The future versions will cover more features as needed.